solutionstack/Linda/README.md

 ```

 # DISTINCT rows
-To ensure the returned result set/models contains unique, values for the columns, use
+To ensure the returned result set/models contains unique, values for the columns, use #distinct

 ```php
 $l = new LindaModel("address");